davidscholberg/tmux-cluster/README.md

 A new session will be created with the name `cluster-CLUSTERNAME`.
 All of the hosts specified by `CLUSTERNAME` will be in a single window with a tiled layout, and the panes will be synchronized.

 You can run tmux-cluster either from outside or inside an attached tmux instance.
 In either case, tmux-cluster will automatically attach your terminal to the newly created cluster session.
+You can also use tmux-cluster as a tmux plugin (see the [Installation via tmux plugin manager](#installation-via-tmux-plugin-manager) section).

 Note that if the `-c` option is used, then passing `CLUSTERNAME` is invalid; the `CLUSTERNAME` used is the first element of `CLUSTERLINE`, since `CLUSTERLINE` is treated exactly as a clusters config line.